 - The borrower has repaid the debt in full, rehabilitated federal student loan debt or made satisfactory arrangements to repay the debt.
 If a federal student loan was paid in full through federal consolidation, the consolidation loan must not be delinquent.
 If the borrower has made satisfactory arrangements to repay the debt, the borrower must have made at least six qualifying, consecutive, voluntary, on-time full monthly payments.

 - The borrower demonstrates that he or she was not responsible for repaying the debt.
 For example, the borrower was an authorized user of a credit card account but not the primary cardholder.
-Another common example involves divorced borrowers who show that the divorce decree required the borrower’s spouse to repay the debt.

 - The debt was discharged in a Chapter 13 bankruptcy and not discharged in a Chapter 7, 11 or 12 bankruptcy.